What’s in a Farm Value box?

 Overnight deliveries should be received by 5pm Thursday, though they are generally delivered in the morning.

-If your order has not been received by that time, please contact Natalie on 027 230 2008 or email@example.com and she will follow up with the relevant courier company for you - it will likely be delivered early the following morning.
+If your order has not been received by that time, please us on firstname.lastname@example.org and we will follow up with the relevant courier company for you - it will likely be delivered early the following morning.

 We do not process unpaid orders.
 If you have a subscription order, Stripe will make several attempts to deduct payments from your account; if it is unsuccessful your order will not go through, so please ensure that you keep a high enough balance in that account for payments to be deducted, especially if your original order was placed close to the Monday 4pm cut off, as this will mean there is less time for Stripe to attempt payment deductions.